PatimaDA/PatimaDA/README.md

 const nando =
 {
-  bio: 'a current PhD student and researcher at Yonsei University majoring in Electronic & Electrical Engineering.',
+  bio: 'a current master student and researcher at University of Victoria majoring in Mechanical Engineering.',

   challenge: `100 Days of Code in Python`,